• Home

 Flying with PGC

 For a couple of years after I moved to New York, I flew with a club in Pennsylvania, the Philadelphia Glider Council.
-It's about a 2-hour drive from Manhattan, but it's a great club, I highly recommend it.
+It's about a 2-hour drive from Manhattan, but it's a great club and I highly recommend it.
 This is one of the club's gliders, a Grob 102 single-seater.
 When people see this photo, their reaction tends to be "wow - that's small!"
-Single-seat pure sailplanes are indeed small - much smaller than they look when you don't have someone standing next to them.
+Single-seat pure sailplanes are indeed small - much smaller than they look when you don't see someone next to them.
 The cockpit is really just a fairing for the pilot's body - there's practically nothing else inside - so it's only about 2 ft wide and 3.5 ft high!
 Of course, the Taifun (above) isn't a whole lot higher - about 4 ft - but it's wider, because it has 2 seats, and it stands on tall landing gear, which makes it look much bigger.
-This glider has a published glide ratio of 38:1, and a minimum sink rate of about 140 fpm, so it will go farther than the Taifun and stay up in weaker lift - but it needs a towplane to launch, if you run out of lift before you get home then you have to land at another airport or in a field somewhere, and of course there's no option for cruising under power.
+The pure glider in this photograph - a Grob 102 - has a published glide ratio of 38:1, and a minimum sink rate of about 140 fpm, so it will go farther than the Taifun and stay up in weaker lift - but it needs a towplane to launch.
+Also, if you run out of lift before you get home then you have to land at another airport or in a field somewhere, and of course there's no option for cruising under power.
 Still, there's a wonderful sense of intimacy with the aircraft and the air when you fly something this responsive and snugly-fitted to your body!

 Single-seat sailplane in Warner Springs